EPCCed/2020-12-14-archer2-developers-online/_episodes/06-good-citizen.md

 ## Do not share your login credentials

-You should not share your login details (account name and password) with anyone else.
-If we detect evidence of account sharing of this form we will require you to reset your password and choose a new password.
+You should not share your login details (account name, passwords or SSH keys) with anyone else.
+If we detect evidence of account sharing of this form we will require you to reset your access credentials.

 Accessing another ARCHER2 user account from your account is also not allowed (as this would allow you to potentially capture the credentials for the other account).
-If we detect this behaviour we will require both people involved to reset their login account passwords.
+If we detect this behaviour we will require both people involved to reset their access credentials.

 ## Test before scaling